photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 ## Opportunistic Refactoring ##

-While we know this is difficult when working with a distributed team, branches, forks, and pull requests, we encourage all contributors to refactor when they see a specific problem and are working on the same code anyway.
+While we know this is difficult when working with a distributed team, branches, and pull requests, we encourage all contributors to refactor when they see a specific problem - ideally while you are working on the same code anyway to implement a feature or improvement.

 This also helps verify that the changes are helpful and avoids the need for additional refactoring iterations.

 !!! note ""
     Ugly code is not a problem as long as there are tests, there are no [security issues](https://photoprism.app/security-policy),